-FIN 4.13 State Procurement Code Violations
+FIN 4.15 State Procurement Code Violations

 State agencies must use the following procedures to process Purchase Orders or Payment Vouchers after a violation of the State Procurement Code has occurred.
-Non-executive state agencies procurement violations are determined by the chief procurement officer, not the General Services Division.
+Non-executive state agencies' procurement violations are determined by the chief procurement officer and the State Controller, not the General Services Division.

 - 1. The State Agency Department Secretary, the State Agency Director or the State Agency Chief Procurement Officer must submit to SPD a Justification memorandum addressing how, when, and why the State Procurement Code requirements were violated.
-The memorandum must be numbered with fiscal year and occurrence number.
-If the violation exceeds \$100K, an audit may be required.
-Payment is not to be made pending resolution of the audit findings.
+If the violation exceeds \$100K, a special assessment may be required.
+Payment is not to be made pending resolution of the assessment findings.
 Non-executive branch agencies must submit this letter to DFA, not SPD (skip to #3). - 2.
 After receiving the letter back from SPD, send to the FCD Director the following: - a.
 A request either for an encumbrance after the fact, or for direct payment to be made.
-The request should include the Purchase Order, the justification memorandum, and a Payment Voucher (if the request is also for payment).
-All memoranda must be numbered with the fiscal year and incidence number.
-For example, if the request is the first for the agency in fiscal year 2024, the memorandum should be numbered identified as "After the Fact Request 24-01". - b.
+The request should include the Purchase Order, the justification memorandum, and a Payment Voucher (if the request is also for payment). - b.
 Written documentation of the steps the state agency has taken to prevent violations of the State Procurement Code in the future. - c.
 The request must be signed by the Department Secretary or the Director of the State Agency that violated the State Procurement Code. - d.
 Supporting documentation showing that SPD has been informed of the violation for executive branch agencies. - e.
 The FCD Director will determine the steps to be taken and inform the state agency. - 3.
 If exempt from processing Purchase Orders through the State Purchasing Agent, submit to the FCD Director the following: - a.
 A request to process a payment or to establish an encumbrance after the fact, even though a State Procurement Code violation has occurred.
 The request should accompany either a Purchase Order or a Payment Voucher. - b.
 A justification memorandum, signed by the Department Secretary or the State Agency Director, stating when, why, and how the state agency failed to comply with the State Procurement Code. - c.
 The internal control steps the state agency has implemented to prevent violations of the State Procurement Code in the future.

-FIN 4.13.1 State Procurement Code Violations Training
+FIN 4.15.1 State Procurement Code Violations Training